quicwg/multipath/draft-ietf-quic-multipath.md

 Some deployments of QUIC use zero-length connection IDs.
-When a node elects to use zero-length connection IDs, it is not possible to use different connections IDs for distinguishing packets sent to that node over different paths.
+When a node elects to use zero-length connection IDs, it is not possible to use different connection IDs for distinguishing packets sent to that node over different paths.
 All packets sent to a NULL CID are numbered in the same number space.
 Out of order delivery is likely, which causes inflation of the number of acknowledgement ranges and of the